-First, it is impolite to use definite articles before names, so it would be a mistake to say something like “La Ana”, being ANA a name.
+First, it is impolite to use definite articles before names or nicknames in Spanish, so it would be a mistake to say something like “La Ana”, being ANA a name.
 As a cultural fact, using articles this way may be acceptable in some countries in certain situations, but it is better to omit the definite article when referring to people.

 Second, we use Spanish define articles before abstract nouns, the ones that do not have a material existence like TIEMPO (time) or AMOR (love).
 Unlike English, it would be a mistake to begin a sentence like this: “Amor es un sentimiento” as we should say “El amor es…”.
 That being said, we will always say “El tiempo” or “El amor”, especially when these words are the subject of a sentence, e.g. “El tiempo es oro“.

 Third, it is not frequent to use Spanish definite articles before the names of cities or countries.
 This means it is better to say “Vivo en China” than “Vivo en la China”, though you may hear both sometimes in some countries.
 Know that in some cases, the article will be a part of the name of the country as in “El Salvador” and “El Reino Unido”, thus omitting EL would be a mistake.

 In addition, Spanish definite articles will be used before languages (El español), parts of the body (La cabeza), days of the week (El lunes), dates (EL trece de diciembre), seasons (La primavera), time (La una de la tarde), weights and measures (El kilo de arroz…).
 We also use them to talk about specific places, e.g. “El monte Everest” and “La ciudad de Barcelona” and for superlatives and comparatives in Spanish.